backdround/go-fstree/README.md

 # FSTree

-FSTree makes a filesystem tree from a given yaml definition.
+FSTree is a module that works with filesystem trees driven by yaml.
+Module can make new fs tree that described in yaml.
+Also it can check existing filetree by the given yaml description.
 This package is intended to use in tests.

 ### Installation